sisyphean-cabal/bm8/docs/setup.md

 This will activate the python virtual environment.
 You should notice the venv beside your username in the terminal.

-5. after it's activated, run the the following to install all of our necessary depenencies.
-Should handle everything form django to pythons lib for working with SQL.
+5. after it's activated, run the the following to install all of our necessary dependencies.
+Should install django and the requisite libraries (middleware, etc).

 > pip install -r requirements.txt